pombase/website/src/docs/faq/how-can-i-submit-high-throughput-data-to-pombase.md

     submission page](/documentation/data-submission-form-for-HTP-sequence-linked-data)
     for instructions and submission templates.
-- Several types of data associated with genes can be displayed on gene pages.
-PomBase has developed bulk upload formats for phenotype, modification, and gene expression data -- see the [Annotation data submission page](/submit-data/bulk-annotation) and the [FAQ on file formats](/faq/what-file-formats-can-i-use-submit-high-throughput-data)
+- Several types of data associated with genes can be displayed on gene pages. ${database_name} has developed bulk upload formats for phenotype, modification, and gene expression data -- see the [Annotation data submission page](/submit-data/bulk-annotation) and the [FAQ on file formats](/faq/what-file-formats-can-i-use-submit-high-throughput-data)